Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### ULM Sentiment Classifier

-Training of the Language Model required on the order of 20 hours on a Paperspace P4000 virtual desktop resource [Paperspace](https://www.paperspace.com) consisting of an 8 Gbyte NVIDIA, P4000, GPU, and 30 GB, Intel Xeon E5-2623 v4 CPU.
+Training of the Language Model required on the order of 20 hours on a [Paperspace](https://www.paperspace.com) P4000 virtual desktop resource  consisting of an 8 Gbyte NVIDIA, P4000, GPU, and 30 GB, Intel Xeon E5-2623 v4 CPU.
 After loading the pre-trained language model, the ULM Sentiment Classifier required approximately 4 hours of additional training time.

 Below, is the python code for defining and training the ULM Sentiment Classifier.
 A corrresponding Jupyter notebook is available on Github, [ULM Sentiment Classifier Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment_Classifier.ipynb).
 We start by importing the Fastai library and setting high-level variables.
 We are running Fastai 0.7.
 See installations instructions here [Fastai 0.7 Installation](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
 In addition to importing fastai, there are several helper functions located in "./code/sentiment\_imdb_helpers.py".
 The helper functions are listed in the appendix, at the end of this post